ocf/ocfweb/ocfweb/docs/docs/services/hpc/slurm.md

 ## Running a job through Slurm

+Slurm is only accessible while SSHed into `hpcctl.ocf.berkeley.edu`.

 Submitting a job to Slurm can be done in one of two ways: through `srun`, and through `sbatch`.